seamusl/gaHealth/README.md

 <br />-- test.ga.txt

 # References
+Lankford, S., Afli, H. and Way, A., 2021, August.
+Machine Translation in the Covid domain: an English-Irish case study for LoResMT 2021.
+In Proceedings of the 4th Workshop on Technologies for MT of Low Resource Languages (LoResMT2021) (pp. 144-150).

 Ojha, A.K., Liu, C.H., Kann, K., Ortega, J., Shatam, S. and Fransen, T., 2021.
 Findings of the LoResMT 2021 Shared Task on COVID and Sign Language for Low-resource Languages. arXiv preprint arXiv:2108.06598.